 - Dilute the vial contents using 1.8 mL of sterile 0.9% Sodium Chloride Injection, USP to form COMIRNATY.
 Do not add more than 1.8 mL of diluent. - ONLY use sterile 0.9% Sodium Chloride Injection, USP as the diluent.
 Do not use bacteriostatic 0.9% Sodium Chloride Injection or any other diluent. - Vials of sterile 0.9% Sodium Chloride Injection, USP are provided but shipped separately.
-Use the provided diluent or another sterile 0.9% Sodium Chloride Injection, USP as the diluent. - Provided diluent vials are single-use only; discard after 1.8 mL is withdrawn. - If another sterile 0.9% Sodium Chloride Injection, USP is used as the diluent, discard after 1.8 mL is withdrawn. - Do not use diluent vials to dilute multiple vials of COMIRNATY. - After dilution, 1 vial of COMIRNATY contains 6 doses of 0.3 mL each. - Refer to dilution and dose preparation instructions in the panels below.
+Use the provided diluent or another sterile 0.9% Sodium Chloride Injection, USP as the diluent. - o Provided diluent vials are single-use only; discard after 1.8 mL is withdrawn. - If another sterile 0.9% Sodium Chloride Injection, USP is used as the diluent, discard after 1.8 mL is withdrawn. - Do not dilute more than 1 vial of COMIRNATY using the same diluent vial. - After dilution, 1 vial of COMIRNATY contains 6 doses of 0.3 mL each. - · Refer to dilution and dose preparation instructions in the panels below.